londoed/Kortex/README.md

 alg.evaluate(n_episodes=10, render=true); // Evaluates success/failure of algorithm
 ```

-Eventually, Gorila will be able to be called through Python while still using Chapel's parallelism.
+Eventually, Kortex will be able to be called through Python while still using Chapel's parallelism.

 ```python
 import kortex as kx